xiawi/weixiang-s-vault/The ultimate guide to body recomposition.md

 - Other Body  Measurements: Measure at the largest site on the muscle.
 Record both left and right measurements to track asymmetry.
 	- Measure once every month.
 ### Camera (Progress Photos)
+- LIGHT SOURCE - CAMERA - PERSON
+- Take photos with consistent lighting and camera setup at regular intervals.